tophtucker/bates/README.md

 `npm run bates -- release`
 This command is aimed at automating releases on a CI server.
-Using the (git commits)[docs/style.md#commit-messages], check for the changes since your last release and suggest a new version.
+Using the [git commits](docs/style.md#commit-messages), check for the changes since your last release and suggest a new version.
 If approved, bump the package and push a new tag.

 `npm run bates -- dist`
 Generate a distribution file, for those who want to consume your npm package using html script tags directly.